-International Studies Area of Concentration in International Studies the Program in International Studies encourages students to improve their language proficiency and learn about Latin American or European nations.
+Wabash College is committed to preparing its students for leadership and service in a changing global society.
+As part of that commitment, the Program in International Studies affords students the opportunity to gain a firm grounding in either Latin American or European studies.
+Available to students majoring in any discipline, the Program in International Studies encourages students to improve their language proficiency and learn about Latin American or European nations.
 Through coursework, off-campus study, and a summer internship, students in the Program in International Studies may obtain a coherent, well-rounded understanding of another culture.
 Successful completion of the Program satisfies the College requirement for an area of concentration.
 The Program is administered by the International Studies Committee.